Basic database preparation and maintenance

 Ask service by chat or mail to check the mysqld.slow log for your website, and send you any slow queries by email.

-- Query optimisation – Make sure all frequent queries make proper use of indexes.
+- Query optimisation – Make sure all frequent queries make proper use of database indexes.
 Lacking use of indexes is the most common cause for degraded database performance.

 - Limit the number of database queries.